snipeslow/UDON-AVATAR-PVP/README.md

 - [ ] Fix instructions
 - [ ] Make setup easier
 - [ ] Reorganize code better
+- [ ] Figure a way to reimpliment side strafing speed

 ## Credits and Thank you!
 * GoFluffYaself for the original SDK2 system that serves as the inspiration